 Locations which have a high level of ecosystem diversity are likely to thrive better than those with smaller differences, and these will be the areas most protected by dramatic environmental shifts, disease, and pollution, for example.

 One example of changes that can affect ecosystem diversity is the Great Barrier Reef, off the coast of Australia.
-It’s home to over 9,000 marine species, making it possibly one of the most diverse habitats on the planet.
-However, the area is home to a large number of reef fish, and of the numerous roles performed by reef fish, approximately 40 percent are undertaken by a single species.
+It’s home to over 9,000 marine species, making it one of the possibly most diverse habitats on the planet.
+However, the area is home to numerous reef fish, and of the numerous roles performed by reef fish, approximately 40 percent are undertaken by a single species.
 If the reef fish were to disappear, there are no other species (until one may adapt) to take over their job.
 This is also an example of how the types of biodiversity all rely on each other for optimal functioning.

 Other Interesting Facts About Biodiversity